A winter’s morning is marked with the delicate musical musings of birdsong.

 Want to read along?
-Click here to read the story on Project Gutenberg.
+Click here to read the poem on Project Gutenberg.

-Sound effects included in this video were downloaded from Freesound.com and incorporated in accordance with the Creative Commons Attributions License.
+Sound effects included in this video were downloaded from Freesound.org and incorporated in accordance with the Creative Commons Attributions License.
 No copyright infringement and/or commercial usage is intended.

 Thank you to the Friends of the Bloomfield Township Public Library for sponsoring the closed captioning of this video.